 This device is located next to the water meter between the water meter and your home.
-Remove the lid and turn the valve handle 1/4 turn (see photo left) to shut the water off.
+Remove the lid and turn the valve handle 1/4 turn (see photo above) to shut the water off.
 When you are ready to turn the water back on turn the valve handle back 1/4 turn and replace the lid.

 If you have any problems getting the valve handle to turn please call our office and a technician will come out to inspect the device.
 Do not attempt to shut the water off at the meter.
 Tampering with the meter is a federal offense.

-If you prefer, we can set up your account for payment via direct withdrawal from your checking or savings account (sorry, we do not accept credit cards for this process).
+If you prefer, we can set up your account for payment via direct withdrawal from your checking account (sorry, we do not accept credit cards for this process).
 Once we receive a completed Automatic Payment Plan Form (see Forms) and voided check/deposit slip in our office we can activate this option.

 You can also call our office to make a payment over the phone using your debit/credit card.
 And, as always, you can come by our office and make your payment in person during office hours or use our 24 hour secure drop box at the front door.